 There is no specific statute in Kansas governing personal injury liability for dog bites.
 Owners will be held liable for injuries caused by their dog (or other animal) if the injured party can show that the owner “should have known” the animal was dangerous.
 This is sometimes known as the “one bite” rule.
 Alternatively, if an injured person can show that the animal's owner failed to use reasonable care to control the animal or otherwise prevent the injury from occurring (by failing to properly restrain the animal, for example), the owner may be responsible based on a negligence theory of liability.

 Kansas uses a "comparative fault" rule to reduce or eliminate damages when an injured person is found to share fault for the accident or incident that led to their injury.

 Kansas's comparative fault rule works like this: Suppose you're shopping in a grocery store one day when you trip and fall on a broken floor tile.
 You didn't see the tile because you were busy reading the label on a food item you wanted to buy.
 Eventually, it's determined that you were 10 percent at fault for the fall, and the store was 90 percent at fault.
 Your total damages are also added up to total $10,000.

 Since you were found partly at fault, a Kansas court is required to apply the comparative fault rule.
-Here, the court will subtract 10 percent of the $1,000 damages total and allow you to collect the rest, which is $900.
-If your portion of the fault had been 50 percent or more, however, the comparative fault rule would essentially bar your claim by dropping your damages award to zero, preventing you from collecting from any other at-fault party.
+Here, the court will subtract 10 percent of the $10,000 damages total and allow you to collect the rest, which is $9000.
+If your portion of the fault had been 50 percent or more, however, the comparative fault rule would essentially prevent you from collecting from any other at-fault party.